jarred30/SudokuSolver/README.txt

 How to Run:
 With all the necessary files, run the following from the SudokuSolver directory:  python main.py From there, follow the prompts on the GUI!

+NOTE: In order for the program to run Tkinter and Numpy libraries must be installed!